-You will need exceptionally good grades to get into Grinnell College.
+Applicants require exceptionally good grades to get into Grinnell.
 The average high school GPA of the admitted freshman class at Grinnell College was 3.89 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #1 in Iowa for highest average GPA.
-Even with a competitive GPA, admission to Grinnell will be challenging as the school denies more applicants than it admits.
+Meeting these GPA requirements alone is not enough to gain admission as Grinnell is a very selective school.

 62% of Grinnell College freshman were in the top ten percent of their high school graduating class.